davidsonfellipe/awesome-wpo/README.md

 * [Web Page Performance - Profiling paint times](http://www.deanhume.com/Home/BlogPost/web-page-performance---profiling-paint-times/91) - Dean Hume
 * [Forget Google and Use These Hosted JavaScript Libraries in China](http://chineseseoshifu.com/blog/china-hosted-javascript-libraries-jquery-dojo-boostrap.html) - Some popular javascript libraries hosted by Chinese Internet companies.
 They are hosted on servers within China so they are much more stable and faster.
 * [Web Performance Optimization](http://gokulkrishh.github.io/2014/12/15/Web-performance-optimization) - Gokulakrishnan Kalaikovan

+## Blogs

+> For a better categorization of the Blogs, they were categorized into [BLOGS](BLOGS.md).

+## Documentation

+* [Browser Diet](http://browserdiet.com/en/) - A collaborative guide about front-end performance.
+* [PageSpeed Insights Rules](https://developers.google.com/speed/docs/insights/rules) - A guide created by PageSpeed Team.
+* [Best Practices for Speeding Up Your Web Site](https://developer.yahoo.com/performance/rules.html) - The list includes 35 best practices divided into 7 categories, created by Yahoo!
+Exceptional Performance team.
+* [Image Optimization Techniques](http://www.imageoptimization.info/) - A collection of tools and techniques to optimize your images and improve your page load times.

 ## Books